saepark/saepark.github.io/index.md

 Welcome!
 I am a PhD candidate in Organizational Behavior & Theory at Carnegie Mellon University's Tepper School of Business.

 My research interests lie at the intersection of organizational theory, knowledge management, and human capital development.
 Broadly, I explore how the interplay of pecuniary and social incentives shapes networks of knowledge and performance.
-My research has been recognized with an endowed Presidential Fellowship by Carnegie Mellon University, which awards excellence and impactful research across the entire university.
+My research has been recognized with the Carnegie Mellon University Presidential Fellowship, which awards excellence and impactful research across the entire university.

 I am also interested in making methodological contributions by leveraging digital trace data (i.e., records of user activities on digital systems) to construct unobstrusive behavioral measures.
 I employ machine learning, econometrics, and network analysis to integrate these data with traditional archival data to explore my research ideas.